zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 ones that normally have most impact on RTP are Network Address Translators (NAT) and Firewalls (FW).

-Below we analyze and comment on the impact of requiring more underlying transport flows in the presence of NATs and
+Below we analyse and comment on the impact of requiring more underlying transport flows in the presence of NATs and
 Firewalls: